jhaskinsjr/nebula/README.md

 willingly, intentionally, fully aware of the performance ramifications.
 Notwithstanding this, I chose to trade away speed for flexibility.

-## Software Architecture
+There are two main communication channels that the microservices utilize:

-As mentioned in the preceding section, ussim uses a collection of independent microservices, each with its own role (e.g., fetch instruction bytes, service register file operations), all communicating over a shared "party line," implemented over TCP.
+`result` and `event`.
+The

-There are two main communication channels: `result` and `event`.
-The former, as its name implies, is concerned with broadcasting output from the various microservices, whereas the latter is concerned with broadcasing requests for actions to be taken.
+former, as its name implies, is concerned with broadcasting output from the various microservices, whereas the latter is concerned with broadcasing requests for actions to be taken.
 To ask for the value stored in a register,